 Conclusion

 In this post, you have learned how to make a violin plot in Python using the packages Matplotlib and Seaborn.
-First, you learned a bit about what a violin plot is and, then, how to create both single and grouped violin plots in Python with 1) Matplotlib and 2) Seaborn.
+First, you learned a bit about a violin plot and how to create single and grouped violin plots in Python with 1) Matplotlib and 2) Seaborn.